makersacademy/shop-manager-challenge/orders SHOP MANAGER repository_class_recipe_template.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Order
+  attr_accessor :id, :customer_name, :item_name, :order_date
+end

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
-end

 # The keyword attr_accessor is a special Ruby feature
 # which allows us to set and get attributes on an object,